Ray1983-star/cybersecurity-labs/projects/attack-detection-elastic/README.md

 ## Skills Demonstrated

 - SIEM log analysis
-- Threat detection and pattern recognition
+- Detection of brute force and credential attacks
-- Windows event log analysis
+- Windows event log investigation
-- Understanding of authentication-based attacks
+- Threat pattern recognition

 ---

 ## Impact

-This project demonstrates how authentication attacks can be detected through log analysis, highlighting the importance of monitoring and correlating security events to identify malicious activity early.
+This project shows how authentication attacks can be detected early using log analysis and SIEM visibility, enabling faster response to potential compromises.